 Born April 24, 1992 and raised in Dallas, Texas as Erica Long.
 Muse was a nickname given to me by my first photographer, and became my professionally adopted last name and badge name for conventions.
 I was 8 years old when I fell in love with costuming watching my dad make his own character costumes for Halloween, and 12-years-old when I became obsessed with the Victoria’s Secret fashion show every year.
 I do feel these grew into obsessions, in part, due to being bullied in school.
 When I was out pursuing these things, making costumes, modeling, acting, or performing no one was bullying me.
 Even if I couldn’t make a certain someone proud, I was.
 The other crafters, models, actors, or performers were there in my shoes, sharing the same dream.
-I began doing things just to spite the bullies, and used that negative energy for good.
-Because I went through that, I would never wish that on or bully anyone.

 Halloween was my favorite holiday and an important one for my family, being my parent’s anniversary and my brother’s birthday.
 I have been making my own costumes since 2006, after going to my first convention with anime club and falling in love with the idea of wearing a costume more than once a year.
 In 2017 I was asked to guest at a convention, as a creator, for the first time.
 I have since been hosted at over a dozen different conventions, run my own panels, and judged cosplay competitions as Scarlet Muse Cosplay.
 In 2018 alone, I attended 34 conventions and began contributions to Heroic Inner Kids for charity, with the hopes of raising more moving forward.
 From running panels and judging competitions to communicating with guests, I am just happy to be involved with so many wonderful events.
 This has really helped me to progress in the industry and learn quickly.
 As a happy owner of over 200 costumes, I am always making and acquiring more.
 Some are bought and altered, some are hand made, and some I just made the accessories for.
 These decisions are made based on time, cost, and expectations.